rebcabin/masr/specs.md

-Every MASR `asr-term` has a full-form.
+Every MASR `asr-term` instance has a full-form.
 A full-form is a Clojure _hash-map_ that contains the key `::term`.
 Clojure hash-maps are collections of key-value pairs like Python dictionaries.[https://clojuredocs.org/clojure.core/hash-map]

-Full-forms that are checked against Clojure specs are called _entities_.
+Full-forms that are checked against Clojure specs are _entities_.
 For example,

 ```clojure